Basis-Theory/docs/source/includes/api-reference/_tokens.md

 A token search will only return tokens that your application or user is authorized to read.

-Applications are permitted to search on the `data` field of a token only if the application's [permissions](#permissions-permission-types-token-permissions) enable reading the [unrestricted](#tokens-token-restriction-policies) plaintext token data.
+Applications are permitted to search on the `data` field of a token only if the application's [permissions](#permissions-permission-types-token-permissions) allow reading the [unrestricted](#tokens-token-restriction-policies) plaintext token data.
 Applications may search across non-data fields (eg. `metadata`, `type`) on tokens with any read permission for that data [classification](#tokens-token-classifications), even if that read permission only allows [restricted](#tokens-token-restriction-policies) access to the token data.

 ### Request Parameters